pyinfra-dev/pyinfra/docs/cli.md

 #### Example: rebooting with ad-hoc ``pyinfra`` commands

-We can reboot instances a couple of ways using adhoc commands:
+We can reboot instances a couple of ways using adhoc commands (assuming *sudo* is enabled in inventory.py):

 ```sh
 # using server.reboot()